dfloer/OpenCity2k-other/vroom/scn_spec.md

 ### APAK

 Data related to the package.
-At minimum, contains text and a sound to play.
+At minimum, contains text indicating what to do with the package and a sound to play.

 ### EVNT

 Events.
 Rewards stored here.
+Always seems to end with `CD CD CD CD` when present.

 ### EVTG

-Unknown.
+Unknown. `CD CD` ending, padding?

+### CHCK

+Contains the (X, Y) coordinate to the city file for the checkpoints.
+Same number of entries as #CHK.
+Races need at least one checkpoint.

 ## Notes